French left 'people's primary' fails to end feuding

 Jadot simply stated that he had "nothing" to say to the primary winner.

-Taubira herself lashed out at the remarks by her rivals, saying they were "extremely disrespectful towards the people who organised this primary and those who chose to take part".
+Taubira said her rivals were "extremely disrespectful towards the people who organised this primary and those who chose to take part".

-But, she charged, "the fact is that nearly half a million people decided to play a role in the campaign", also deploring on franceinfo radio the other candidates' "haughty way to distance themselves from a democratic process".
+But, she added, "the fact is that nearly half a million people decided to play a role in the campaign", while deploring on Franceinfo radio the other candidates' "haughty way to distance themselves from a democratic process".

 Polls currently predict that all left-wing candidates will be eliminated in the first round of presidential voting in April.